oxfordmmm/piezo/NOMENCLATURE.md

 GARC also allows for specification of a mutation being a minor population/minor allele.
 E.g if a VCF has a row detailing coverage `98,2` with a `0/0` call, the call is a reference call, but there is also some evidence of an alt call (2 reads supporting this).

-In cases in which there are multiple minor population calls within a single codon (e.g we have minor calls for bases 1 and 2 of a codon), the coverage reported for the amino acid mutation should be the lowest of the two.
+In cases in which there are multiple minor population calls within a single codon (e.g we have minor calls for bases 1 and 2 of a codon), the coverage reported for the amino acid mutation should be the highest of the two.

-**NOTE:** Any minor call will hit default rules if no specific rule exists for it.
+**NOTE:** Any minor call will not hit default rules if no specific rule exists for it.

 These can be conveyed in one of two ways: